 3. Complete the FAFSA electronically using Luther’s school code of 001874.
 We recommend that incoming students submit an application by February 1.
 Continuing students need to have their FAFSA filed by March 15.
 Iowa residents must submit a FAFSA no later than July 1 to be considered for state aid.
 We recommend using the IRS Data Retrieval Tool offered within the FAFSA to populate selected values from student and parent tax returns.
 Detailed instructions are available and once completed, print a copy of the FAFSA for your records.

 4. Submit additional documents we may request in a timely manner.
 For new students, we will contact you via email or phone if additional documentation is required.
 Continuing students need to review "My Documents" on the my.luther.edu site to view outstanding forms required to complete their file.

 5. Apply for all outside sources of assistance for which you are eligible.
 Community organizations, churches, insurance companies, corporations, and employers often give awards and/or matching grants based on financial need, academic achievement or membership.
 The Financial Aid Office also maintains a list of outside scholarships on their website.
 In most cases, outside scholarships will reduce the amount of loan you will need to finance your Luther education.

 6. If there are special circumstances that affect your or your parent’s ability to contribute towards your educational expenses, please review the Special Circumstances Reporting section of our website.

-Award notifications will be mailed to new students beginning in mid-March as FAFSA results are received and emailed to continuing students' Luther email accounts in early May and on a rolling basis as files are completed.
+Award notifications will be mailed to new students and emailed to continuing students' Luther email accounts.